Sharq Taronalari

 Sharq taronalari (Oriental Melodies) is UNESCO listed international music festival that is held in every two years since 1997 in Registan square of ancient Samarkand.
-Vocalists from different natioans and countries participate in the festival.
+Vocalists from different nations and countries participate in the festival.

 History

 Sharq taronalari is one of the biggest music and cultural festivals in Central Asia.
 1996 was announced as the year of Amir Temur in Uzbekistan.
 And a glorious statue of Amir Temur was set in the center of Samarkand.
 The first president of Uzbekistan, Islam Karimov awarded Samarkand with the special award "Amir Temur" in October 18, 1996.
 Since then, 18th October is considered as the day of Samarkand in Uzbekistan.
 Since 1997, this festival, held every two years in Registan Square in Samarkand, gathers the most talented singers, dancers and musicians from different countries of the world.
 Sharq Taronalari is a UNESCO listed international cultural event and is popular for those who want to learn more about Uzbekistan and its heritage.
 Representatives from 32 countries of the world took part in the "Sharq Taronalari" international music festival held for the first time.